iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

     // Seal the bundle, adding indices to its transactions and assigning a bundle hash.
 This also prevents
     // pushing more transactions into the bundle.
     .seal()?
-    // Withdrawal transactions are signed, providing some signature scheme, seed, and wallet.
-If none are present, this
+    // Check if there are withdrawal transactions and sign those using some signature scheme, seed, and wallet.
-    // step can be skipped.
     .sign(signature_scheme, seed, wallet)?
     // Attach to the tangle, chain transactions to each other by performing proof of work and calculating transaction hashes via the sponge.
     .chain_and_attach(trunk_tip, branch_tip, proof_of_work, sponge)?